Suicide prevention is the heart of our business & close to our heart

-- Over 300 community, state, national and international projects – mental health, suicide prevention, aged care, housing, employment, education, drug and alcohol and other drugs, digital services, self managed care
+- Completed over 300 local, state, national and international projects – mental health, suicide prevention, aged care, housing, employment, education, alcohol & other drugs, digital services, self managed care, including:

-- 6 X 3 year Partners in Recovery Evaluations completed
+- 6 X 3 yr Partners in Recovery Evaluations

-- Integrated mental health & stepped care service delivery framework developed
+- Designed integrated mental health & stepped care frameworks

-- 39% of Australia’ s Mental Health services mapped
+- mapped 45% of Australia’ s land mass for Mental Health Services

-- National Review – Australian Defence Force, Veterans and Families Experiences of Suicide and Self Harm – 2752 survey responses, 24 focus groups, 51 key informant interviews, 102 submissions, literature review, service mapping, 6 reports all completed in 5 months – resulted in $350 M funding boost
+- National Review – Australian Defence Force, Veterans & Families Experiences of Suicide and Self Harm – 2752 survey responses, 24 focus groups, 51 key informant interviews, 102 submissions, literature review, service mapping, 6 reports all completed in 5 months – resulted in $350 M funding boost0

-- More than 5000 people have completed our 6 Australian owned/designed and evidence informed suicide prevention training programs
+- More than 5000 people have completed our 6 Australian, evidence informed training programs

-- Programs are unique and succinct – very early suicide prevention focus, address social determinants and develop communication and problem solving skills
+- Programs are unique, practical & succinct – include focus on early suicide prevention, social determinants, conversation & problem solving skills

-- Repeated independent evaluations by Australian National University – Centre for Mental Health Research Centre show statistically significant increases in knowledge, skills and willingness to have conversations with vulnerable others
+- Repeated independent evaluations by Australian National University show statistically significant increases in knowledge, skills & willingness to have conversations with vulnerable others

-- Stronger Smarter Yarns for life was 2018 Qld Mental Health finalist and is recognised by The Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention
+- Stronger Smarter Yarns for life – 2018 Qld Mental Health finalist & recognised by The Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention

 Early suicide prevention eLearning Programs